ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 all packages that require it, are also updated.
-Another possible solution is, that for dynamic libraries multiple versions are installed in parallel, or that multiple package versions are installed in so-called [slots]{.ndef}, which can coexists on the same computer.
+Another possible solution is, that for dynamic libraries multiple versions are installed in parallel, or that multiple package versions are installed in so-called [slots], which can coexists on the same computer.
 A prominent example is the GTK GUI toolkit, which can be installed in a [3.0] and a [4.0] slot.
 But that is in no way free from issues --- an actual example in early 2022 is libsoup, which is